growgraph/GraFlo/docs/concepts/index.md

 # Concepts

-Here we introduce the main concepts of GraphCast, a framework for transforming data into property graphs.
+Here we introduce the main concepts of graflo, a framework for transforming data into property graphs.

 ## System Overview

-GraphCast transforms data sources into property graphs through a pipeline of components:
+graflo transforms data sources into property graphs through a pipeline of components:

 1. **Data Sources** → **Resources** → **Actors** → **Vertices/Edges** → **Graph Database**